lemon07r/LoM_en/README.md

 ![Dropdown menu](assets/Screenshot3.png)

-### Ending Slides

-Ending slides in Chinese are presented in a vertical format.
-While these haven been translated, they're unreadable since English naturally takes up more screen real estate.
-The translations for these are in `Endings` folder, should you want to read.
-Of course, do not read them beforehand unless you want spoilers.

-As of `1.0.5000.2`, not all romance routes have been completed by the devs.
-As far as I'm aware these are the ones in game.

-- Little Junior Sister
-- Long Xiang
-- Xiahou Lan
-- Ye Yunshang

 ### Other notes

+Please delete the existing BepInEx folder if you're updating from an older version of the repository.
+Leftover files that are not overwritten may cause problems with translation.

-AutoTranslator might not detect text if the setting `Enable color change of read text` is on.
+xUnityAutoTranslator might not detect text if the setting `Enable color change of read text` is on.
 Keep it off.

 The source of the text in Chinese is from version `1.0.5000.2`.
 There may be new additional text which were added later but those would remain untranslated.
 As of now I have no plans of adding text from new versions.

 Legend remains untranslated.
 It is a record/summary of events that you've experienced as a player. xUnityAutoTranslator will not detect blocks of text that huge as the character limit is 2500.

 #### Dialogue Review/Fix Completion    : 76% (Story dialogue is complete)
-#### Last Updated                      : 01/11/2025
+#### Last Updated                      : 07/11/2025
 ###### I'll update this from time to time as I make progress.